UnoMartino/Deej-Companion/README.md

 ### Notes

-You are free to modify it as long as it's not for commercial purposes.
+You are free to modify the project according to the license.